decentraland/adr/RFC/RFC-4-comms-protocol.md

 ## Scene message

-Scene messages are like chat messages that are sent between instances of the same scene running in peers machines.
+Scene messages are like chat messages that are sent between instances of the same scene running in peer's machines.
 The message contains the id of the scene that is sending and receiving the message (URN) and a binary payload.
-Like voice messages, SceneMessages SHOULD have low priority and need to be considered UNRELIABLE when the transport supports it to prevent network congestions caused by scenes' code.
+Like voice messages, SceneMessages SHOULD have low priority and need to be considered UNRELIABLE when the transport supports it to prevent network congestions caused by the code of the scene.

 ```protobuf
 message SceneMessage {